 How to Apply:

-Applications for the position of Deputy Sheriff are only available at pre-determined times through-out the year.
-Following is the current hiring schedule for Deputy Sheriff:
+Applications for the position of Deputy Sheriff as a lateral transfer is only available during the following hiring schedule:

 - High school diploma or G.E.D.